Could you go vegan?29 October 2018

 Things to be mindful of on a vegan diet

 - Vegan diets don’t provide the fat soluble vitamins A and D. You can’t get vitamin A from carrots.
 What you get is beta carotene, which is the precursor to vitamin A. You may have heard that carotene can be converted into vitamin A, but this conversion is usually insignificant.
-First, it takes a huge amount of carotene to convert create amount of actual vitamin A. And, if you have low thyroid function, impaired digestion or a lack of healthy fats in the diet, this conversion won’t happen at all.
+First, it takes a huge amount of carotene to convert to vitamin A. And, if you have low thyroid function, impaired digestion or a lack of healthy fats in the diet, this conversion won’t happen at all.

 - Vegan diets (unless you’re eating a lot of natto – a kind of fermented soy) don’t give you the vitamin K2.
 This is needed for shuttling calcium into your bones.